maple1606/HomeCatHome---SDL-Project-for-INT2215/README.md

 **Gameplay Note**
 - Press ESC to pause.
 - Some items give you special abilities, leverage them to navigate through the levels.
+- ~~In case you encounter any bug, please press ESC and replay, since I received my grade I'm too lazy to fix.~~

 ## Credits